sfraser-dev/web-bootcamp-yu/HTML-CSS/jenni-sloths-css-flexbox/README.md

-Responsive flexbox in both index.html and sloths.html (image gallery) The image gallery has a tiny bit of js to toggle the selected image fullscreen
+Responsive flexbox in both index.html (main page) and sloths.html (image gallery) The image gallery has a tiny bit of js to toggle the selected image fullscreen

-Simple non-responsive navbar that is copy/pasted into the two .html files

 Responsive Flexbox navbar